-Sewing patterns for elastic fabrics must specify for what type of fabric they were designed: fabric that is elastic on one direction, or on both directions.
+Sewing patterns for elastic fabrics must specify for what type of fabric they were designed: fabric that is elastic in one direction, or on both directions.
 Also, for every stretch direction, the pattern must include the stretch factor or stretch percentage.

-Identify the directions we want to measure the stretch factor on our fabric: DOGS or grain-line
+- Identify the directions we want to measure the stretch factor on our fabric: DOGS or grain-line

-The hand with the thumb pointing at 0 (zero) will remain still
+- The hand with the thumb pointing at 0 (zero) will remain still

-Stretch the fabric pulling only the right hand
+- Stretch the fabric pulling only the right hand

-Stretch easily, do not pull to rip the fabric!
+- Stretch easily, do not pull to rip the fabric!

-Note the value where our right thumb is pointing
+- Note the value where our right thumb is pointing